shreystechtips/pythonbytes/projects/bugs/README.md

 Eventually all of the bugs meet at the center of the table.
 When they do: How far will each one have walked?

+Now you are probably wondering what their real names are.
+I was too until I looked it up.
+They are named Alpher, Bethe, Gamow and Dyson.
+You would think that bug C would be called Camow but there is not a letter 'C' in Greek so we make due with 'G' and that is why it is Gamow.
+You can look up Alpher Bethe and Gamow on Wikipedia but it will not mention Dyson.
+He came along later to explain everything.
+So technically the bugs should be abbreviated A, B, G and D but that would confuse everyone.
+Come to think of it this paragraph probably didn't help.

 This is the basic problem but it has the following conceptual extensions.